 - When the accused is not a member of the college community, to have assistance from Campus Security or other college officials in obtaining a persona non grata letter, subject to legal requirements and college policy.

 - To obtain reasonable and available interim measures and accommodations that effect a change in academic, housing, employment, transportation, or other applicable arrangements in order to ensure safety, prevent retaliation, and avoid an ongoing hostile environment.
 Parties may request a prompt review of the need for and terms of any interim measures and accommodations that directly affect them.
-While reporting individuals may request accommodations through any of the offices referenced in this policy, the following offices can serve as a point to assist with these measures:
+While reporting individuals may request accommodations through any of the offices referenced in this policy, the following office can serve as a point to assist with these measures:

 John Borner, Title IX Coordinator 518-562-4121